mhm-ufz/mHM/INSTALL.md

         cd build

-4. Generate a system dependent makefile
+4. Generate a system-dependent makefile

     Execute `cmake` with the path to the Git source directory as parameter.
+(If you followed the instructions above, the path is `..` )

        cmake ..